-This will be measured by the percentage of all category one clients seen within 48 hours from the date of referral for assessment to the date of first intervention by the ACAT.
-'Improved percentage' will be measured by comparing the current reporting period to the previous reporting period.
-The improved percentage could be 0.01% or meeting the provisional benchmark of 85% in that reporting period, category of one.
+by the ACAT.
+Improved percentage' will be measured by comparing the current reporting period to the previous reporting period.
+The improved percentage This will be measured by the percentage of all category one clients seen within 48 hours from the date of referral for assessment to the date of first intervention could be 0.01% or meeting the provisional benchmark of 85% in that reporting period.

-The number of Assessments with an End of Assessment Date within the specified period with a priority category of one and the period of time from Referral Date to First Intervention Date is equal to or less than 2 calendar days.
-Numerator:
+The number of Assessments with an End of Assessment Date within the specified period with a priority category of one and the period of time Numerator:

+from Referral Date to First Intervention Date is equal to or less than 2 calendar days.

-The number of Assessments with an End of Assessment Date within the specified period with a First Intervention Date and with a priority Denominator:
+The number of Assessments with an End of Assessment Date within the specified period with a First Intervention Date and with a priority category of one.
+Denominator: